SLO Tribune’s wildly varied circulation numbers

 The Tribune’s circulation number appears to have ranged down even lower as the newspaper entered a journalism competition run by the California Newspaper Association.
 The Tribune editorial staff entered the under-15,000 circulation division and won that category’s first place award for general excellence.

 When asked to clarify the Tribune’s circulation, Editor Joe Tarica said their current circulation falls under 15,000.
-With a reported readership of 122,220 and Tarica’s number, the Tribune would have to have each newspaper read by slightly more than 8 people.
+With a reported readership of 122,220 and Tarica’s number, the Tribune would have to have each newspaper read by slightly more than eight people.

 The Alliance for Audited Media (AAM) is the company that’s supposed to keep the newspapers honest about circulation.
 Four times a year, the Tribune provides AAM a detailed circulation report that includes the average number of printed copies purchased, the number of printed copies given away, and the number of online paid subscribers.
 And, about every two years, AAM conducts an audit to confirm the publisher’s reports are accurate.
 The Tribune’s last audited report, which covered a 24 month period ending in Sept.
 30, 2016, verified a total daily circulation of 25,718, including printed papers and online subscribers.